couchbaselabs/examinador/Readme.md

 Examinador
 ======

-Examinador is a framework a tool to run integration tests for the backup service.
+Examinador is a a tool to run integration tests for the backup service.
-To use the tool you will need Python 3.6.
+To use it you will need Python 3.6.

 Create and activate a virtual environment